jblindsay/whitebox-tools/README.md

 ### Are pre-compiled executables of WhiteboxTools available?

-Once the project has reached the stable 1.0 milestone, pre-compiled binaries for *WhiteboxTools* will be distributed with releases of *Whitebox GAT* GIS for each of the supported platforms.
-Until this time, you will need to compile the executable from source files.
+Pre-compiled binaries for *WhiteboxTools* can be downloaded from the [Geomorphometry and Hydrogeomatics Research Group](http://www.uoguelph.ca/~hydrogeo/software.shtml#WhiteboxTools) software web site for various supported operating systems.
+If you need binaries for other operating systems/system archetectures, you will need to compile the executable from source files.
 See [Installation](#installation) for details.

 ### Why is WhiteboxTools programmed in Rust?